 A worthwhile investment: Our internship is a year-long commitment.
 The amount of time you spend on internship activities will vary over the course of the year.
 Plan to spend up to 10 hours total per week on the internship experience and you will find that you are realizing the full benefits that our internship program has to offer.
 This time commitment includes:

-- going to class (interns are required to take our 1-credit Front Lines of Social Change courses in the fall and spring).
+- going to class (interns are required to take our Front Lines of Social Change courses in the fall and spring).

-- attending your team's regular meetings.
+- attending your team's regular meetings and carrying out its programming.

 - participating in activities that promote your professional growth.